Nostalgia is a powerful thing.

 That’s why creative teams need digital rights management functionalities directly within their DAM.
 Your DAM should tell you what assets you have the right to use, and how you can use it.
 It should also alert you to any expiring license agreements so you can decide whether or not to renew them, knowing you may want to reuse that content in the future.
 These are features modern DAM platforms have built-in, but that are lacking in older tools.

 It may seem a little weird, but in a way the future of DAM is all about making better use of assets from the past.
 Companies today just don’t have the resources to make new content all the time… and as Mattel is proving, not all buyers even want that.
 Sometimes, the older stuff is best!

 If your DAM isn’t equipped to help you reuse content effectively, it may be time to look for help elsewhere.
-Tenovos is a modern, data-first DAM platform built to help you make the best use of your content to drive value for your business.
-Read our Vendor Evaluation Guide to learn more.
+Tenovos is a modern, data-first DAM delivered as a SaaS platform on Amazon Web Services (AWS), built to help you make the best use of your content to drive value for your business.

 As a platform designed and developed to leverage modern cloud-based (AWS) systems architecture, Tenovos customers experience unprecedented levels of performance, scale, security, and extensibility.
 Furthermore, with the power of AWS, content can be published directly from the Tenovos DAM to customer-facing channels such as social, web, and email, streamlining a historically cumbersome process.